TheRoboticsClub/gsoc2024-Prajyot_Jadhav/docs/_pages/report.md

 #### Stage 4: Creating New Launchers for Gazebo Sim Exercises

 For the newly added "visualisation" and "world" fields related to Gazebo Sim exercises, I developed new launchers within the Robotics Application Manager.
-These launchers facilitate the launch of the Gazebo Sim GUI server and the Aerostack2 launch file.
+These launchers facilitate the launch of the Gazebo Sim GUI and server, along with the Aerostack2 launch file.
 The Aerostack2 launcher was updated to support Gazebo Sim and to replace PX4 with the Aerostack2 Gazebo Platform.

 #### On GitHub